 A key component of the Center will be the business incubator and accelerator program.
-The Center is anticipated to be a provider with special expertise in serving early state business ventures.
-It will also provide space, facilities, and business mentorship programs to support growth in maritimeoriented business.
-The incubator space and accelerator services could create tailored programs to meet the needs of participating businesses.
+It is anticipated to be a provider with special expertise in serving early state business ventures operate the center.
+These related programs will provide space, facilities, and business mentorship programs to support growth in maritime oriented business.
+The incubator space and accelerator services would create tailored programs to meet the needs of participating businesses.
 The incubator would cater to entrepreneurs developing early stage business ideas and technologies in search of viable business ideas.
-The accelerator program could cater to businesses with defined products and business plans trying to scale their efforts.
+The accelerator program would cater to businesses with defined products and business plans trying to scale their efforts.

-The Center could be fitted out to provide for the following space capabilities and amenities; however, final decisions would need to be made regarding service breadth and program requirements:
+The Center could be fitted out to provide for the following space capabilities and amenities, however, final decisions would need to be made regarding service breadth and program requirements: